 The teaching profession

 Currently one in three teachers is quitting the classroom within his or her first five years.
-We will address this by valuing the profession, creating better working conditions and opportunities.
+We would address this by valuing the profession, creating better working conditions and opportunities.

 • Improve the teacher-student ratio, to enable more group and one-to-one tuition.